integricho/digipeatux-setup-guide/English.md

 ## Credits

-`digipeatux` came to life from the idea of Dalibor Sili (DL7ORE / YU7ORE).
+_digipeatux_ came to life from the idea of Süli Dalibor (DL7ORE / YU7ORE).
 Without his contributions, the project wouldn't have seen the light of day.